markusressel/idotmatrix-api-client/README.md

 > While the featureset should be identical (or better), the structure of the original project has been significantly
 > altered to improve usability and maintainability.
 This means it is not possible to switch between the original and
 > this fork without manually adjusting the code.
+>
+> In addition to that, the support for returning the raw bytearray data for specific commands **has been dropped**
+> to simplify maintenance and usability of the library.

 <br/>
 <p align="center">